MartinHepperle/HP-ReproParts/HP 9866/readme.md

-These models are rear bumpers for the HP 9866 printer.
+These models are rear bumpers for the HP 9866 printer some HP 98x0 computers.

 The original parts often become brittle and crumble into pieces.
-You can print them in hard PLA or maybe (I did not try) using a flexible plastic material (which will probably also detoriate with time).
+You can print them in hard PLA oreven better use a flexible material like TUIP, shore 58 or similar.

 Printing them "upside down" (with the rim pointing upwards) eliminates the need for support structures.